-This Policy applies to all members of staff including honorary and visiting staff and governors, as well as students and other individuals who either process personal data within, or on behalf of, the University, or whose personal data is processed by the University.
+This Policy applies to all members of staff including honorary and visiting staff and governors, as well as students and other individuals who process restricted data, including personal, financial, research and confidential data within, or on behalf of, the University, or whose personal data is processed by the University.
 It will also be of interest to the wider public in relation to how the University handles reports or data breaches.